SansGuidon/bookmarks/README.md

 > "moving to a PaaS is certainly not a decision to be made lightly – but it’s still probably the right decision."
 * [ThoughtWorks](https://www.thoughtworks.com/radar/how-to-byor) - How to build your ThoughtWorks Radar
 * [Balaji Vajjala](http://bvajjala.github.io/blog/2014/05/07/6-challenges-in-implementing-enterprise-continuous-delivery/) - (2014) 6 Challenges in implementing Enterprise Continuous Delivery
+* [Katacoda](https://www.katacoda.com/) - Learn new technologies right in your browser | Interactive Learning and Training Platform for Software Engineers

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog